chromeos/chromeos.dev/site/en/education/chromeos-lts-for-developers.md

 ### How can I install a Chrome OS LTS/LTC version on my Chromebook for testing?

-If you are interested in using an LTS/LTC release on your Chromebook to test your application, you can follow the [instructions here](https://support.google.com/chrome/a/answer/11333726) to deploy an LTS license to a device.
+If you are interested in using an LTS/LTC release on your Chromebook to test your application, you can follow [these instructions](https://support.google.com/chrome/a/answer/11333726) to deploy an LTS license to a device.

 ## What happens if I implement new features in my app or extension?